paladin-t/my_basic/README.md

 print foo("Hello", "world");
 ~~~~~~~~~~

-Read the [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf) (especially the "**Programming with BASIC**" section) to get more details about how to program in MY-BASIC.
+Read the [MY-BASIC Quick Reference](MY-BASIC%20Quick%20Reference.pdf) (focusing the "**Programming with BASIC**" section) to get more details about how to program in MY-BASIC.

 ## [Interpreter workflow diagram](https://github.com/paladin-t/my_basic/wiki/Interpreter-workflow-diagram)